wangh1017/2404.18579/README.md

 Chains and configuration files.

-Chains have been seperated for the file size limit of github.
+Chains have been seperated for the file size limit of Github.